zdaiot/Kaggle-Pneumothorax-Seg/README.md

 - [x] CLAHE for every picture(matters a little)
 - [ ] Average each result of cross-validation
 - [ ] Stratified K-fold
+- [ ] stage2 init lr and optimizer
 - [ ] leak, TTA

 ## Dataset